 Cobra R Reps 17x9 DZ102 225,45,

-hopefully a 5 speed swap in the near future Build Here Custom Headlights Build
+hopefully a 6spd 350Z swap in the near future Build Here Custom Lights Build

 At least there is no license plate.
 Pretty much any picture posted these days on almost any web site page is "public domain".
 Unless they are marked and copyrighted it is next to impossible from being copied and used.
 I would likely be flattered as long as the use was positive/accurate.